Neyman's C(\alpha) Test for Unobserved Heterogeneity: Conclusion

 The $C(\alpha)$ test inherits the chief merit of the score test, computation is made easy under the null model.
 In contrast, the likelihood ratio test, in face of the generally unknown heterogeneity distribution $F$, is computationally challenging.
 We have also seen that the $C(\alpha)$ test has local power against a wide class of alternatives, that allows us to avoid strict parametric assumptions on $F$, relying instead on weaker moment conditions.
 A further advantage of the LeCam framework is that it enables us to dispense with symmetry and higher order moment conditions that have been employed in earlier work. \\

 A straightforward generalization of the theorems in Section 2 would be to incorporate density functions that allow the first $(m-1)$ logarithmic derivatives to vanish. \citeasnoun{Rotnitzky} also discuss estimation problems in this general case under classical MLE type of conditions.
 In such cases, we can define the $m^{th}$ order derivative of the log density as the score function and require the Pitman-type local alternative to be of order $n^{-1/2m}$.
 LeCam's DQM condition needs to be modified by raising the corresponding elements in the expansion to $m^{th}$ power, as we did for $m=2$ in Definition 1.
-It is curious to observe that only when $m$ is an even integer is the test required to be one-sided.
+It is curious to observe that only when $m$ is an even integer is the test required to be one-sided and reparameterization is not advisable.
 When $m$ is odd, we can use reparameterization to transform the irregular problem back to a regular case, without imposing additional restrictions (i.e. symmetry of the distribution $F$). \\

 A drawback of the $C(\alpha)$ test, as reflected in \citeasnoun{Neyman79}, is that asymptotic optimality of the test is only established under local alternatives.
 The approximation of the power function, which is characterized by the asymptotic behavior of the test statistics under such alternatives, relies on $n$ tending to infinity and the parameter $\xi_{n}$ converging to the null value $\xi_{0}$.
 The behavior of the power function for finite samples or fixed alternatives is largely unknown.
-It is also of interest to compare the power behavior of the $C(\alpha)$ test to the likelihood ratio test in these random coefficient models.
-We hope to pursue these investigations in future work.
+Some finite sample correction like those pursued in \citeasnoun{Honda88} and \citeasnoun{ChesherSpady} is left for future work.

 \begin{appendix}